 I often get asked what the difference is between a trainer and a facilitator.
-Training providers have a tendency to use the two terms interchangeably on their websites, without explanation of the difference.
+Training providers have a tendency to use the two terms interchangeably on their websites, without an explanation of the difference.

-This is usually delivered through a short training session (introductory) or a training plan (on-going skill progression/knowledge).
+This is usually delivered through a short training session (introductory) or a training plan (ongoing skill progression/knowledge).
 It is important to note that once a fundamental skill has been learned, the trainer then continues to coach learners before introducing a new skill.

 A facilitator does not need to have thorough content knowledge of the problems the group is discussing nor possess expert knowledge (as long as someone in the group does).
-Instead, the facilitator must know the decision-making process, problem solving methods, when to intervene and how to guide the team in the right direction.
+Instead, the facilitator must know the decision-making process, problem-solving methods, when to intervene, and how to guide the team in the right direction.

-The facilitator must understand group process, how to prepare and monitor agendas, and how to help the group or team achieve its goals.
+The facilitator must understand the group process, how to prepare and monitor agendas, and how to help the group or team achieve its goals.
 The dictionary states that to ‘facilitate’ means to make something easier.

-Hopefully that’s cleared that one up.
+Hopefully, that’s cleared that one up.
 Agree or disagree?
 Feel free to share your own thoughts in the comments box below.